International airport in Dominica requires substantial support Dr. Denzil Douglas says

 International airport in Dominica requires substantial support Dr. Denzil Douglas saysDominica News Online - Thursday, March 9th, 2017 at 8:04 PM

-Leader of the Opposition of the Federal Parliament of St. Kitts and Nevis, Dr. Denzil Douglas, has stated that costs associated with the possible establishment of an international airport in Dominica is very high compared to that of St. Kitts, and so must require “substantial international support.”
+Leader of the Opposition of the Federal Parliament of St. Kitts and Nevis, Dr. Denzil Douglas, has stated that cost associated with the possible establishment of an international airport in Dominica is very high compared to that of St. Kitts, and so must require “substantial international support.”

 He said the highest level of technical expertise must be relied on, there must be a high caliber analysis to assess the viability of the project and an economic and financial analysis would be needed to make sure the island put in place an infrastructure that is viable and flexible to respond to changes in technology.